-In the coming pages you will read about the activities and support OCECD provided to parents, family members, students, and professionals during the 2021 year.
-Our staff had contact with, and provided services to 333,571 parents, family members, professionals, and others.
-6,671 individuals attended OCECD training workshops.
-In 2021, 15,573 individuals reached us through social media posts and engagement.
-224,431 page views of the OCECD website this year reveal the Coalition is a known and trusted source of information.
-80,647 calls, letters, texts, or emails were processed by OCECD staff, as well.
-OCECD continued its efforts to support others, despite the persistence of COVID-19.
+In the coming pages you will read about the efforts of our staff, evidenced by the activities and support OCECD provided to parents, family members, students, and professionals during the 2022 year.
+Our staff had contact with, and provided services to 398,168 parents, family members, professionals, and others.
+OCECD provided training workshops to 7,460 individuals.
+In 2022, 30,010 individuals reached us through social media posts and engagement.
+The 328,996 page views of the OCECD website this year reveal the Coalition is a known and trusted source of information.
+In addition, our OCECD staff processed 87,608 calls, letters, texts, and emails.
+To sum up 2022, it was a busy and productive year for Coalition staff!

-Crucial to the success of the work of our staff, and the families and professionals they support, was the OCECD Governing Board.
-In 2021, the Coalition staff were supported by 35 member organizations, individual members, parents, families, and professionals.
-Collaboration is essential to OCECD's success, and this group of committed and dedicated individuals allows us to remain strong in our work and assistance to families and professionals, so that every child with disabilities in Ohio is provided a free and appropriate public education.
+As always, the support and guidance of the OCECD Governing Board has been crucial to our staff's success in their service and assistance to families and professionals.
+In 2022, the Coalition staff were supported by 35 member organizations, individual members, parents, families, and professionals.
+As I stated last year in my letter, collaboration is essential to OCECD's success.
+This group of committed and dedicated individuals makes possible the continued strength of our organization in its untiring work with families and professionals, so that every child with disabilities in Ohio is provided a free and appropriate public education.